-Beginning October 1, 2021, providers can select codes for all CAR-T products and procedures from the XWO table.
-The preexisting product-agnostic autologous CAR-T codes remain in place; new product-agnostic codes, used to report the administration of allogeneic CAR-T products, have been added to the XWO table.
-All CAR-T product-specific procedure codes are in table XWO along with productagnostic codes to report autologous and allogeneic products that are under study.
+Beginning October 1, 2021, providers can select codes for all CAR-T products and procedures from the XW0 table.

+All CAR-T product-specific procedure codes are in table XW0 along with product-agnostic codes to report autologous and allogeneic products that are under study.

 Products that have been FDA-approved, or that expect imminent approval, and those that are expected to be approved, will likely request new product-specific ICD-10-PCS codes.
-New CAR-T codes may be added to the XWO table at the request of stakeholders, upon approval by CMS of the request.
-The complete and most recent XWO table can be found on the CMS ICD-10 webpage under "ICD-10-PCS Code Tables and Index".26 The table below shows the list of current ICD-10-PCS CAR-T codes.
+New CAR-T codes may be added to the XW0 table at the request of stakeholders, upon approval by CMS of the request.
+The complete and most recent XW0 table can be found on the CMS ICD-10 webpage under "ICD-10-PCS Code Tables and Index."
+The table below shows the list of current ICD-10-PCS CAR-T codes.